Purpose of simplification

 - each valid grouping of adjacent cells to correspond to a simpler product term of

-Assume that the green squares are the minterms with output 1
+Assume that the green squares are the minterms with output 1 for function

 We currently have: